shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/multi-ad-request-for-ios.md

 ### Location methods

 `setLocationWithLatitude` sets the value of the `location` property of a `MultiAdRequest` object.
-Can be called with an additional `precision` parameter.
+It can be called with an additional `precision` parameter.
 For example,

 **Without precision parameter**